About the Farmers

 Don grew up on a hog, dairy and cash crop farm in Sun Prairie.
 The farmer’s love of the land and need to till the earth was deeply a part of him.
 Theresa knew early in their courtship that to love the man would mean to love the land.
 Don’s family farm couldn’t be purchased because it was growing houses so three years into wedded bliss the search for land began.

-Now in our 18th season, we are working more on the farm than off.
-Don concluded his time working at UW-Madison in June, except for teaching the occasional farm short-course class or consulting as an ag-economist on specialty projects.
-Theresa continues to love working part-time for Madison Schools as an occupational therapist.
+Now in our 30th season, we are working more on the farm than off.
+Don concluded his time working at UW-Madison a few years back.
+Theresa retired from Madison Schools as an occupational therapist in May 2022.